two-inc/woocommerce-plugin/readme.txt

 Stable tag: 2.22.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html
-Two - BNPL for businesses is a WooCommerce plugin that simplifies B2B shopping, allowing merchants to safely offer invoices as a payment method.
+Achteraf betalen van ABN AMRO is a WooCommerce plugin that simplifies B2B shopping, allowing merchants to safely offer invoices as a payment method.

 **Making it easy for businesses to sell & buy online.**

-Two - BNPL for businesses is a WooCommerce plugin that simplifies B2B shopping, allowing merchants to safely offer invoices as a payment method.
+Achteraf betalen van ABN AMRO is a WooCommerce plugin that simplifies B2B shopping, allowing merchants to safely offer invoices as a payment method.
 This standalone add-on complements your checkout, catering to business customers' preferred payment methods, increasing conversion rates, and boosting sales.

 ## Benefits for Merchants

-Two provides a seamless **Buy Now, Pay Later** option, enhancing the buyer journey and reducing manual tasks in B2B transactions.
+ABN provides a seamless **Buy Now, Pay Later** option, enhancing the buyer journey and reducing manual tasks in B2B transactions.
 It offers instant payment terms without credit approval delays, reducing the risk of losing customers.

-Simply put, Two is customer-centric, with less friction and higher conversion rates.
+Simply put, ABN is customer-centric, with less friction and higher conversion rates.

-## Why use the Two plugin?
+## Why use the ABN plugin?

 -   70% of business customers prefer to pay by invoice.
 -   Automated customer credit check and verification.